 - 1. Protocol amendments that are minor changes that present no more than minimal risk to participants or do not significantly change the risk/benefit balance assessment. - 2.
 Research that involves the use of interview/questionnaire and data recording in an identifiable manner either directly or through codes, but does not involve sensitive personal information (e.g. sexual orientation) and cause damage to the status or benefits of the person if disclosed, and does not violate the sensitivity of related populations. - 3.
-Research that involves a collection of a small quantity of blood samples that is not performed too frequently, for example, from fingertips, heels or eartips. - A. In the case of healthy adults weighing at least 45 kg, the amounts drawn may not exceed 550 ml in eight weeks and collection may not be performed more frequently than two times per week. - B. In the case of children or patients, the weight, illness, collection method and frequency shall be taken into account.
+Research that involves a collection of a small quantity of blood samples that is not performed too frequently, for example, from fingertips, heels or eartips. - A. In the case healthy adults weighing at least 45 kg, the amounts drawn may not exceed 550 ml in eight weeks and collection may not be performed more frequently than two times per week. - B. In the case children or patients, the weight, illness, collection method and frequency shall be taken into account.
 The amounts drawn may not exceed 3 ml per kg in eight weeks and collection may not be performed more frequently than two times per week. - 4.
 Research that involves a non-invasive collection of biospecimens (e.g. fluid and excrement collection or nail clippings in a non-disfiguring manner). - 5.
 Data collection for research purposes using non-invasive methods (not involving the use of anaesthesia or sedation) commonly practised in medicine and authorised use of medical devices e.g. EEG or ECG, acoustic testing, Doppler test, non-invasive blood pressure measurement, general examination, and general physical fitness test using exercise.
-However, uses of X-ray or microwave radiation or MRI are not eligible for expedited review. - Research that involves data, documents or specimens that have been collected or will be collected from patient treatment or diagnosis (names, name records or identifiable codes may be known). - 7.
-Research that involves personal traits or groups of individuals, or uses surveys, interviews, history taking or focus groups.
+However, uses of X-ray or microwave radiation or MRI are not eligible for expedited review. - 6.
+Research that involves data, documents or specimens that have been collected or will be collected from patient treatment or diagnosis (names, name records or identifiable codes may be known). - 7.
+Research using biological samples obtained from previous research which have been stored in a repository with broad consent and appropriate governance. - 8.
+Research that involves personal traits or groups of individuals, or uses surveys, interviews, history taking or focus groups. - 9.
+Collection of audio, video, digital data and photos for research purpose. - 10.
+Research operation to eliminate immediate hazards for the safety of research participants.